 Finally, the word, “Amen” means something like, “May it happen” or “I really mean this”.

-Let me please also say that my suggested prerequisites don’t always have to be in place to ensure the success of prayers.
+Let me please also say that my suggested advice above doesn’t always have to be in place to ensure the success of prayers.
 (We do have a loving God after all.)
 For example, a personal request for inner strength in the face of physical, emotional or spiritual pain always has a high chance of success no matter how we ask for it.
 Please see the article, “God during hard times” for more on this.